AI-Collaboratory/Scribe/doc/setup_city.md

 ## 2. Create a Project Folder
 Inside the "project" folder, you need to create a project folder for the target city.
 For example, if you are setting documents for Pittsburgh, you can make a folder named "pittsburgh".
 This folder name is important for loading the project in the last step.
 The easist way to do this is to copy another project's folder and rename it.
+Note that this folder needs to contain configuration files, not the image files.

 ## 3. Prepare Document Files and Thumbnail Images in the JPG format
 You need to download scanned documents from the UMD Box and convert them to JPG files (if needed).
 Also, you need to create another folder called "thumb" inside the folder, and copy the image files after resizing them to thumbnails.
+The location of the image folder needs to be in `public/dcic_docs`.

 ## 4. Turn On the EC2 Server (or another server that you run the Scribe)